 Cook two eggs at a time.
-Melt 1/2 tsp of butter in a non stick pan on medium low heat.
+Melt 1/2 teaspoon of butter in a non stick pan on medium low heat.
 Cook eggs until whites are set and yolks are runny (or cook to your desired doneness).
 Remove from pan.
-Repeat with remaining 1/2 tsp of butter and two eggs.
+Repeat with remaining 1/2 teaspoon of butter and two eggs.
 Season with a pinch of pepper, if desired.

 Place an egg on top of each stuffed acorn squash half.